 Periodically, The Company will reconcile the Appendix G against the changes indicated in Schedule 1 and any changes in the transmission background.
 If any Interim Restrictions on Availability or Construction Works are deemed no longer applicable these will be removed and any update to the Securities, together with the invoice for any Cancellation Charge in accordance with CUSC Section 15 will be provided to the User.

 Where the User breaches in whole or in part the provisions of this Appendix G Schedule 2, the User shall, if requested by The Company, explain to The Company’s satisfaction (acting reasonably) the reason for the breach and demonstrate to The Company’s satisfaction that appropriate steps have been taken (or will be taken) to ensure that such breach will not reoccur.
-If the User does not provide such explanation, or if The Company is not satisfied with the explanation provided, The Company may give written notice to the User reducing the Total MWs and Materiality Trigger of the Connection Site to zero and update Appendix G Schedule 1 accordingly if there is;
+If the User does not provide such explanation, or if The Company is not satisfied with the explanation provided, The Company may give written notice to the User reducing the Total MWs of the Connection Site to zero and update Appendix G Schedule 1 accordingly if there is;

 A single breach occurs which risks operation of the National Electricity Transmission System or creates a risk to life or property or,